“You have diabetes.” About 1.5 million Americans receive that diagnosis every year.1 It’s news with lifelong consequences.

 - Grams of fiber – focus on this beneficial carbohydrate which can reduce spikes in blood sugar.
 Experts recommend 38 grams per day for men and 25 grams per day for women.

 3. Stay balanced - A balanced diet with the right amount of each nutrient group is the foundation of success for people with diabetes.
 An ideal balance is:

 - 20-35% Fats

-Mom’s Meals delivers fully prepared meals to homes nationwide, including diabetes-friendly meals that are low in carbohydrates.
-Check out the menus.
+We deliver delicious, fully prepared meals to homes nationwide, including diabetes-friendly meals that are low in carbohydrates.
+Learn more.